JATINGAHLOT/DocQuery.ai/README.md

   - Leverages Chroma vector search for quick and accurate document retrieval.
   - Allows users to explore diverse PDF document types effortlessly.
-## How to Use:

-- **Setup:**

-  - Clone the repository to your local machine.
-  - Install the required dependencies listed in requirements.txt.
-  - Obtain an API key from OpenAI and set it up in the provided input box.
-  - Interacting with the System:

-Launch the Gradio interface by running the provided script.
-Input your queries or upload PDF documents directly through the interface.
-Explore the retrieved information and engage in dynamic conversations with the system.